HarshZ26/Barcode-Reader/README.md

 ## Future work-
 * Integration with deep learning model(eg.-YOLO,Faster RCNN) could improve the bounding box predictions.
-* For barcode detection, the use of more robust libraries could handle rotation invariance.
+* For accurate barcode detection, the use of more robust libraries could handle rotation invariance.